open-mmlab/mmpose/docs/en/installation.md

 In this section we demonstrate how to prepare an environment with PyTorch.

 MMPose works on Linux, Windows and macOS.
-It requires Python 3.6+, CUDA 9.2+ and PyTorch 1.5+.
+It requires Python 3.6+, CUDA 9.2+ and PyTorch 1.6+.

-If you are experienced with PyTorch and have already installed it, just skip this part and jump to the [next section](#installation).
+If you are experienced with PyTorch and have already installed it, you can skip this part and jump to the [MMPose installation](#installation).
 Otherwise, you can follow these steps for the preparation.

 **Step 0.** Download and install Miniconda from the [official website](https://docs.conda.io/en/latest/miniconda.html).